synthetic-microstructures/synthetmic-gui/README.md

 - [ ] allow for selective periodicity
 - [ ] triangulation
 - [ ] add the number of vertices / volume to the metrics
+- [ ] add unique vertices to the downloaded properties